videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/screenshare/other-platforms.md

   - real-time communication
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
-slug: javascript-reactjs-react-native-android
+slug: other-platforms
 ---

-# JS, ReactJS and React Native Android
+# Share your screen

 Whenever any participant wants to share either the complete screen, a specific window or, a browser tab, they can simply do it with videoSDK Meeting.
 For Mobile Devices a complete screen will be share.